 Remember - you're never on your own.
-Association Reserves is here to guide your association towards an improved future with carefully prepared Reserve Studies and wise counsel throughout the year!
+Association Reserves is here to guide your association toward an improved future with carefully prepared Reserve Studies and wise counsel throughout the year!

-Please find the Questions and Answers portion of the program on the next page, followed by the presentation's slide-show.
+Please find the Questions and Answers portion of the program beginning on the next page.